Quantomistro/CachedKeyv/README.md

 #### `Instance`

-The CacedKeyv instances expose the same get/set/delete/clear API that Keyv exposes.
+The CachedKeyv instances expose the same get/set/delete/clear API that Keyv exposes.
 See [here]() for more.
 <br/>

 ##### `on([emitter], event, listener)`